cottonjenn/github_pages_template/about.md

 - Humanitarian Aid
 - Crime Analysis

-## Goals
+## Get to know me

-- Drive strategy and performance insights in sports science and analytics through rigorous, creative data modeling
+- I love to play sports, paint, and do wedding makeup and hair.
-- Focus on uncovering patterns in sports performance and building reproducible, transparent analytics workflows
+- From Houston, Texas

 ## Contact